thatdadbro/Garage/README.md

 - Start Sail in the background `sail up -d`
 - Install Node packages and build assets `sail pnpm install && sail pnpm run build`
 - Generate the app key (this is automatically inserted in .env) `sail artisan key:generate`
+- The application will run on port 80, access the app at http://localhost

 ## Possible errors
 I ran into an issue with the PHP version when trying to spin up this project.
 I upgraded by performing the following steps.